Aiven-Labs/fish-and-chips-and-kafka/src/README.md

    Since that includes `-` characters, we want to set `table.name.normalize` to `true`, which means the table name will be `demo5_cod_and_chips`

-3. The value for `pk.fields` is `"count"`, and that together with the value for `pk.mode` says to use the `count` field from the message as its key.
+3. The value for `pk.fields` is `"order_time"`, and that together with the value for `pk.mode` says to use the `order_time` field from the message as its key.

-4. We set `auto.create` for `false` because we have already created our target table, and don't need it creating for us.
+4. We set `auto.create` to `false` because we have already created our target table, and don't need it creating for us.
 Similarly, we set `auto.evolve` to `false` because we don't want its schema to be changed for us.